 Cross-Pollination: Transfer of pollen from one flower to the stigma of another that leads to better genetic diversity.

-Timing: It can occur any time during the flowering period of plants and the activity period of pollinators.
+Timing: It can occur at any time during the flowering period of plants and the activity period of pollinators.

-Insects, such as bees and butterflies are attracted to flowers by colour, odour and nectar.
+Insects, such as bees and butterflies, are attracted to flowers by colour, odour, and nectar.
 While gathering nectar, pollen sticks to the body of the insect and is passively transferred from one flower to another.

 2. Anemophily—Wind Pollination

 Plants like grasses and many trees produce pollen that is transported by the wind and falls on the stigma of other plants.
-The pollen produced by these plants is usually abundant and light-weight in nature.
+The pollen produced by these plants is usually abundant and lightweight in nature.

 In some aquatic plants, the pollen is carried to the stigma by water currents.
 It is a rare mode of pollination and takes place only in certain aquatic plants.

-4. Ornithophily Bird Pollination
+4. Ornithophily—Bird Pollination

 Some flowers are specially adapted to be pollinated by birds.
 These plants invariably have flowers that are brightly coloured and contain nectar.